-The philosophy master’s degree program offers a rigorous education focused on close reading and engagement with primary texts, while providing remarkable opportunities to put that training to work, both in and outside the classroom.
-Graduate level classes focus on the application of philosophy to issues concerning biomedicine, environmental protection, human rights, media, business, and race relations.
+The MA in Philosophy offers rigorous academic training focused on engagement with primary texts while providing opportunities to put that training to work, both in and out of the classroom.
+In our program, you will apply philosophy to important issues concerning biomedicine, environmental protection, human rights, media, business, and race relations.
 You will leave the program prepared for doctoral study, law school, or the pursuit of other career goals.